The Pros and Cons of Going to University

 University can be demanding, with deadlines, exams, and the pressure to perform.

-Balancing academics, work, and social life can feel overwhelming for some students.
+Balancing academics, work, and social life can feel overwhelming.

 Who Should Consider Going to University?